 Also also, please make this whole recipe and eat it for leftovers.
 I have no idea why, but these things taste better as the week goes on.
 Like soup?
 It’s weird.
 Just leave them in their little parchment homes.

-K, here’s your stats:
+K, here are your stats:

 PROTEIN: chicken, duh